Monday/Wednesday 10:30 am - noon

 NOTE: Students who are attending Texas institutions of higher education, for the first time fall 2007 and later, may not withdraw from more than six courses during their academic career.
 This withdrawal limitation does not include dual credit or developmental classes (Senate Bill 1231 Rule 4.10.)
 For more information on Drop and Withdrawal Policies, please visit the Registrar's Office Web site.

-Prerequisite: MATH 1314 or MATH 1324-minimum grade of C or Department Chair consent
+Prerequisite: MATH 1414 and MATH 1316-minimum grade of C, or Department Chair consent

 Student ResourcesStudent Resources Website